jorgetaylor99/dotfiles/README.md

-# Jorge's Dotfiles
+## Dotfiles for neovim, zsh and alacritty on macos

-## Setup
+### Setup

-To install dotfiles from a fresh machine:
+To install dotfiles from a fresh mac:

 1. Start by upgrading Mac OS to the latest version
 ```softwareupdate --all --install```